devkewalramani/servicenow-gtm-playbook/README.md

 ## Overview

-This document captures a decade of hands-on experience inside the ServiceNow ecosystem — across four distinct roles: seller, implementer, application developer, and end-user operator.
+This document captures a decade of hands-on experience inside the ServiceNow ecosystem, across four distinct roles: seller, implementer, application developer, and end-user operator.
 It is not a theoretical framework.
 It is a documented account of how the ServiceNow channel motion actually works, drawn from real enterprise engagements spanning legal, aerospace, life sciences, insurance, and professional services.

 Most ServiceNow alliance professionals have worked one side of this equation.
 This playbook reflects all four.